 Brooklyn Tech's newest established affinity group, the Technite Diamond Club, celebrates all graduates of 51 years or more and our longstanding bond with our beloved alma mater.
-Any alumni graduating between the years of 1923 and 1972 are automatically part of this club.
-While we are just starting out, our group will be celebrated and recognized each year during Homecoming, making it convenient for you and your family to visit Tech at any year of your choosing.
+Any alumni graduating between the years of 1922 and 1973 are automatically part of this club.
+Our group will be celebrated and recognized each year during Homecoming, making it convenient for you and your family to visit Tech any year of your choosing.

 Celebrating 50 Years!

-At Homecoming 2023, the class of 1973 celebrates its 50th anniversary.
-After this milestone, we will be welcoming ’73 alumni as the newest Technite Diamond Club cohort.
+At Homecoming 2024, the class of 1974, the first to graduate women, celebrates its 50th anniversary.
+After this milestone, we will be welcoming ’74 alumni as the newest Technite Diamond Club cohort.